De La Cruz's cycle lifts Reds to 12th straight win

 He became the youngest player to hit for the cycle since Houston's César Cedeño in 1972, according to ESPN Stats & Information.
 De La Cruz is also the third player since 1901 to hit for the cycle within his first 15 career games.

-The cycle is the franchise's seventh overall -- fifth since 1900 -- and first since Eric Davis did it in 1989.
+The cycle was the seventh in team history, fifth since 1900 and first since Eric Davis accomplished the feat against San Diego on June 2, 1989.

 In a wild matchup of National League division leaders, Cincinnati erased an early 5-0 deficit and halted Atlanta's eight-game winning streak.